Sixty-fourth note

-In music notation, a sixty-fourth note (North American), also known as a hemidemisemiquaver or semidemisemiquaver (British), sometimes called a half-thirty-second note, is a note played for half the duration of a thirty-second note (or demisemiquaver), hence the name.
+In music notation, a sixty-fourth note (North American), also known as a hemidemisemiquaver or semidemisemiquaver (both used in other Anglosphere countries), sometimes called a half-thirty-second note, is a note played for half the duration of a thirty-second note (or demisemiquaver), hence the name.
 It first occurs in the late 17th century and, apart from rare occurrences of hundred twenty-eighth notes (semihemidemisemiquavers) and two hundred fifty-sixth notes (demisemihemidemisemiquavers), it is the shortest value found in musical notation.